 Little by little, the park was finding its way.
 I used the money the boss left to get a bunch of different fish to stock the reservoir, and started working on my idea to turn the park into a combined space with a fishing area and amusement park.
 The more I put in, the more people came.
 As for me, I started paying into a pension fund.
 Really, you have to contribute to one.
 The national pension fund representative sputtered at me, practically foaming at the mouth as he told me all about my comfortable retirement.
 It really covers everything, I thought to myself as I nodded at him.
 At least for me, there were the twelve duck boats that I could ride at any time.

 The boss told me they moved to Canada, then Brazil, then back to the US, and that he’d found a place in Shanghai not too long ago.
 He added that they were going to stop by on the way there, and asked if I could get a few things for him: some food, eyeglasses, and a few other things.
 And of course, I know a global citizen has to be sensitive to prices and exchange rates.
 Don’t worry about it, I wrote back.
-Just for the boss, plip plop plip plopping 16,000 kilometers to get here, I traveled the 32 kilometers to Seoul to buy his things.
+Just for the boss, plip-plop plip plopping ten thousand miles to get here, I traveled the twenty miles to Seoul to buy his things.
 Driving the boss’s van up the highway, I encountered the forsythia and azaleas on their way up north.
 Spring again.

 The boat looks really different.

 Doesn’t it?
 We were cold and thought we needed a lot more cargo space.